Shuffle Mamba: State Space Models with Random Shuffle for Multi-Modal Image Fusion: Introduction

 In recent years, the prosperous advancement of deep neural networks (DNNs) has led to the development of numerous DNN-based multi-modal image fusion methods.
-In pan-sharpening, the pioneering work PNN~\cite{pnn} employed a simple three-layer neural network to achieve remarkable results which was previously deemed unattainable, highlighting the superior learning capabilities of deep learning.
-After that,increasingly complex and deeper architectures have emerged~\cite{zhou2022sfiin, yang2023panflownet}, delivering excellent visual performance.
+In pan-sharpening, the pioneering work PNN~\cite{pnn} employed a simple three-layer neural network to achieve remarkable results that were previously deemed unattainable, highlighting the superior learning capabilities of deep learning.
+After that, increasingly complex and deeper architectures emerged~\cite{zhou2022sfiin, yang2023panflownet, zhang2024frequency}, delivering excellent visual performance.
 Despite these advancements, existing multi-modal fusion methods face common limitations.
+Beyond improving fusion quality in standard scenarios, a growing trend in the field is to address image fusion in complex and adverse conditions.
+Recent studies have proposed unified frameworks to handle multiple complex scenes~\cite{li2025umcfuse} and developed large-scale benchmarks to facilitate all-weather multi-modality fusion~\cite{li2024allweather}.
+Furthermore, incorporating global and local text perception has proven effective for fusion in adverse weather~\cite{li2025awmweather}.
+These works highlight the increasing demand for robust perception capabilities in real-world applications.
 Convolutional neural network (CNN)-based approaches often struggle to establish global receptive fields.
 While transformers address this issue through self-attention mechanisms, they introduce significant challenges related to quadratic computational complexity.
 Nowadays, structured state-space models have gained considerable attention for their computational efficiency and principled ability to model long-range dependencies.
 However, their selective scanning mechanism can introduce biased priors when processing 2D images.
 To overcome these challenges, it is reasonable for us to design a novel sequential scanning method with its application framework.